matthias-reis/aithir.de/_content/posts/tropes/01-scifi-fantasy.md

 ---
-name: SciFi & Fantasy - A Journey
+title: SciFi & Fantasy - A Journey
-year: 2023
+year: 2023-05-18
-week: 20
-day: 4
+description:
+  Let's dive into the commonalities in speculative fiction stories.
+From characters to typical topics and tropes.
+tags:
+  - Archetypes
+  - Tropes
+  - SciFi
+  - Fantasy
 ---

 Hello there!
 New topic coming in.
 In the past, I have shared my worldbuilding